Blackstone (BX) Investment Thesis

 Add on Confirmation

-Consider adding another 1–2% on either a confirmed support bounce above $120 or a positive reaction to Q1 2026 earnings in April.
+Consider adding another 1–2% on (a) a confirmed support bounce above $115, (b) a positive Q2 2026 earnings reaction in mid-July (especially BCRED redemption normalization), or (c) clarity on Fed easing trajectory.

 Dollar-Cost Average

-For risk-averse investors, build the position in three tranches over the next 60 days to reduce timing risk.
+For risk-averse investors, build the position in three tranches over the next 60–90 days to reduce timing risk given elevated macro volatility.

 Risk Management